jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/forth-month/MinutesForMeetingForWorshipConcernForBusiness.rst

       reading "Ecodome".
 Further minor changes accepted.
 2012 correct date for purchase of Meeting House. `Ginger`_ will make the changes to `State of Meeting Report`_.

-      `M&O`_ will complete this report next year, `Ginger`
+      `M&O`_ will complete this report next year, `Ginger`_ is thanked for her efforts.

    b.
 IMYM Directory of Adult members and attenders

       If Friends don't want to be included in Directory contact `Ginger`_ or `Jeremy`_ this week.

    c.
 Friends Mountain Camp Queries from IMYM

       Queries on the back, six queries.
 If Friends can be very couragous, if this is

       `Ginger`_ read the queries.

         1. Should IMYM

         2. What is the yearly meeting able to do at the present?
 What are potention problems and fears IMYM have?

         3. MFC as a seperate organization

         4. IMYM MFC..

         5. Do monthy meeting support directly MFC or IMYM?
-Our meeting already directly supports MFC. `KATHY`_.
+Our meeting already directly supports MFC.

         6. If MFC part of IMYM..

         7. Meeting came out from IMYM Continuing Committee, improves Meeting $10,000 additional

       `Molly`_ IMYM and Joint Sevices committee, make it a regular part of IMYM to have a fund raising role, MFC make a perminate standing committee of IMYM with Monthy Meeting representation.